robisim74/qwik-speak/docs/tutorial-routing.md

   );
 });
 ```
 `changeLocale` function by Qwik Speak is responsible for the language change, and it falls back to the default locale if the new locale is not in `supportedLocales`.
+We use it in `useTask$` to handle also user actions, like page back/forward.

-Then we store the locale in a cookie (which we handled in layout) and replace the language in the URL, using the Qwik City navigation API, therefore without reloading the page.
+In `localizeUrl$` we replace the language in the URL, using the Qwik City navigation API, therefore without reloading the page.

-> As an alternative you could avoid calling `changeLocale` and updating the URL - you could just navigate directly to the new localized URL.
+> As an alternative you could avoid calling `changeLocale`, you could just navigate directly to the new localized URL.
+This may be necessary in production if you have different domains for each location.

 ## Running
 You can already try the app: `npm start`